Sacroiliac (SI) Joint Fusion

 Who needs sacroiliac joint fusion?

-The SI joint usually responds well to conservative therapies (e.g., PT or SI belt).
-For SI pain that doesn't respond to these therapies, or for pain that worsens over time, an SI joint injection should be considered.
+The SI joint often responds well to non-invasive therapies (e.g., PT or SI belt).
+For SI pain that doesn’t respond to these therapies, or for pain that worsens over time, an SI joint injection should be considered.

 For those who don’t respond to non-surgical treatment options, surgical options should be considered.
 In fact, several scientific studies have shown that there is a subset of patients with SI joint dysfunction that are not helped by non-surgical therapies.

 In fusion surgery (also called arthrodesis) two bones are fused together to form a single piece of bone tissue.
 When fusion surgery is done to a joint, the two bones of the joint are fused together and the joint no longer exists.
 The goal of the procedure is to reduce pain by eliminating the motion of the joint.

 Thus, in the case of SI joint fusion, the two bones of the SI joint are fused together to form a single, solid bone.
 This can reduce pain while there is no loss of motion, since the SI joint does not move.